Insider News

 Many diamond shapes go in and out of style with the ever-changing trends.
 So, what do you do when your diamond needs a cut upgrade?
 One of the more recent cuts to lose popularity is the marquise.
 The classic, antique look of the marquise is currently rumored to look old-fashioned by many.
 However, there are still some who appreciate the cut as elegant and vintage.

-Although you may not think of popularity having a great affect on the resale value of diamonds, many jewelry retailers have to take this into consideration when evaluating.
+Although you may not think that popularity has a great effect on the resale value of diamonds, many jewelry retailers have to consider this when evaluating.
 If you are looking to sell or use your diamond for an asset-based loan, the lender you work with may have to deduct value for an outdated cut.
-This is because the buyer or lender has to consider the cost associated for re-cutting a diamond into a more popular shape.
+This is because the buyer or lender has to consider the cost associated with re-cutting a diamond into a more popular shape.
 Our expert staff at Diamond Banc can evaluate your diamond to get you the best price for your diamond, as well as explain the market trend for your current cut.

 Oval is a common shape to cut from a Marquise.